 Reiki music is not an essential or necessary element to the practice of Reiki or Reiki Meditation; yet, it can certainly be helpful in the practice of either.

 Reiki music is set to a certain frequency that promotes both pain relief and relaxation.

 Practice these techniques of Reiki meditation, implement the elements of this calming healing practice, and unlock the clear, open, and stress-stress life you deserve.
 Start with a simple ten minutes a day, and make this the best and most powerful part of your day.

 If you have interest in more information like this or more on this information see more here.
-If you don’t quite know how you feel about energy medicine yet, perhaps you may enjoy this video by Donna Eden:

 Have you ever tried Reiki meditation before?
 What was your experience like?
 Please share with us in the comment section below!